mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom_aot.md

 extern "C" std::vector<int64_t> FuncNameInferShape(int *ndims, int64_t **shapes, AotExtra *extra)
 ```

-`FuncName` in the function name is the name of the main function.
+The function name `FuncName` is the name of the operator main function.
 The return value is of type `std::vector<int64_t>` and represents the output shape.
 The meaning of the parameter list is as follows: